-- Note 1: The network has to be prepared to receive any APN, including the IMS well-known APN, during the E-UTRAN initial attach procedure, as per 3GPP TS 23.401 [10] and 3GPP TS 24.301 [17]. - When preconfiguring the UE to provide the IMS well-known APN during initial attach, the home operator needs to ensure that the IMS well-known APN is part of the subscription of the user of the UE in order to avoid attach failure.
+- Note 1: The network has to be prepared to receive any APN, including the IMS wellknown APN, during the E-UTRAN initial attach procedure, as per 3GPP TS 23.401 [10] and 3GPP TS 24.301 [17]. - Note 2: When preconfiguring the UE to provide the IMS well-known APN during initial attach, the home operator needs to ensure that the IMS well-known APN is part of the subscription of the user of the UE in order to avoid attach failure.
 How the home operator preconfigures the UE is out of the scope of this PRD.

-If the PDN connection established during the initial attach is to an APN other than the IMS well known APN, then prior to registering with IMS the UE must establish another PDN connection to the IMS well-known APN.
+If procedures in section 2.2.1 require the UE to register with IMS, and the PDN connection to the IMS well-known APN does not exist yet (e.g. when the PDN connection established during the initial attach is to an APN other than the IMS well-known APN then the UE must establish a PDN connection to the IMS well-known APN.

 - Note 3: PDN Connection establishment can be caused by a SIP registration request.
-Sending a SIP registration request per the note in Section 2.2.1 can cause PDN Connection establishment even if the IMS voice over PS Session indicator indicates that IMS voice over PS session is not supported. - Note 4: For all cases when the UE provides the IMS well-known APN, the APN Operator Identifier is not included.
+Sending a SIP registration request per the note in section 2.2.1 can cause PDN Connection establishment even if the IMS voice over PS Session indicator indicates that IMS voice over PS session is not supported. - Note 4: For all cases when the UE provides the IMS well-known APN, the APN Operator Identifier is not included by the UE.